tarantool/doc/doc/1.9/book/box/authentication.rst

 To **create** objects, users need at least 'read' and 'write' privileges on the system space with a similar name (for example, on the :ref:`_space <box_space-space>` if the user needs to create spaces).

 To **access** objects, users need an appropriate privilege on the object (for example, the 'execute' privilege on function F if the users need to execute function F).
-The exact "grant" requests by the grantor (that is, 'admin' or the object creator) are in the "Examples for granting specific privileges", below.
+See below some :ref:`examples for granting specific privileges <authentication-owners_privileges-examples-specific>` that a grantor -- that is, 'admin' or the object creator -- can make.

 To **drop** an object, users must be the object's creator or be 'admin'.
 As the owner of the entire database, 'admin' can drop any object including